AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-advanced-reporting-troubleshooter.md

 +++**Does the file `data.tgz` exist in the system and are there are records in access logs?**

-To check that the file `data.tgz` exists, run this command - it should return a directory(ies) with a hash name(s):
+To check that the file `data.tgz` exists, run this command - it should return directory(ies) with hash name(s):

 ```
 ls -ltr pub/media/analytics/